Carter-Moorse/FileTypeChecker/README.md

-# File-Verifier
+# File Identifier
-Verify the type of content of a file.
+Identify the MIME-type of any file.